re-develop/reInject/README.md

 | NewInstance    | Always returns a new instance                                                                                                          | Ignored          |

 ## Overview over EventInjectAttribute
 With event injection events can be subscribed via DependencyInjection.
-For that an eventsource with an unique name has to be registered  by calling `IDependencyContainer.RegisterEventSource`.
+For that an eventsource with an unique name has to be registered  by calling `IDependencyContainer.AddEvenInjector(setup => setup.RegisterEventSource())`.
-To inject an event an object got via `IDependencyContainer.GetInstance<T>` must have an method with the same signature as the event must be marked with an InjectEvent attribute where the name parameter must be the same as the `eventName` used for registering the eventsource.
+The nuget package Aeolin.reInject.PostInjectors.EventInjections is required for this to work To inject an event an object got via `IDependencyContainer.GetInstance<T>` must have an method with the same signature as the event must be marked with an InjectEvent attribute where the name parameter must be the same as the `eventName` used for registering the eventsource.

 ```csharp